Nuclear Radiation Unit

 The staff do not have the quota for graduate students.
 The staff will only endorse those suitable and competitive applications to be considered by the University, but such endorsements do not mean that the applications will be successful.
 Admissions are administered at the University level and are competitive mainly based on the credentials of the applicants.
 Moreover, there is a limit on the number of graduate students supervised by a staff at the same time.
 If you would like to have a rough idea on your chance of getting admitted before actually submitting an application, you can make an inquiry by sending the following information to Prof Peter Yu (peter.yu@cityu.edu.hk):

-(3) The number of your SCI-listed journal papers with the following information: (a) whether the journal is top 50% within a discipline according to the latest Journal Citation Reports, and (b) your rank of authorship); and the number of your non-SCI-listed journal papers (only those with you as the first or second or corresponding author).
+(3) The number of your SCI-listed journal papers with the following information: (a) impact factor and ranking within a discipline according to the latest Journal Citation Reports, and (b) your rank of authorship.

 3.